 Great images can help boost recognition, brand awareness, and customer engagement, and, therefore, should be a massive focal point for any company when they are creating a marketing strategy.

 When it comes to selecting which images to use, this is very much dependent on the type of campaign and the particular message that you are trying to deliver.
-Using stock images can be adequate in some circumstances, and there are some brilliant free image sites, such as Upsplash, which is now integrated with Boxmode, to provide users with stunning graphics at no cost.
+Using stock images can be adequate in some circumstances, and there are some brilliant free image sites, such as Unsplash, which is now integrated with Boxmode, to provide users with stunning graphics at no cost.
 However, you might wish to use original images for particular campaigns, taken specifically for that purpose, to capture a moment or show off a product.

 Image optimization can help you boost your business’s visibility for search engines and rank you higher in the search results.